syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/getting-started.md

 layout: post
 title: Getting Started with Syncfusion NumericUpDown Control for Xamarin.iOS
 description: A quick tour to initial users on Syncfusion NumericUpDown control and customization features available in Xamarin.iOS platform
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: NumericUpDown
 documentation: ug
 ---

 # Getting Started with NumericUpDown

-This section provides overview for working with Essential NumericUpDown for Xamarin.iOS.
+This section provides overview for working with Essential® NumericUpDown for Xamarin.iOS.
 You can walk through the entire process of creating a SfNumericUpDown.

 ## Referencing Essential Studio® Components in Your Solution